Teeth Whitening Frederick, MD

 Are in-office teeth whitening treatments painful?

-No, we will protect your gums and enamel during treatments so that you don’t feel discomfort.
-Dr. Goyal also uses a gel that is beneficial for patients with gum and tooth sensitivity.
-Some patients report temporary sensitivity to hot and cold foods, but this symptom goes away in a couple of days.
+No, we take steps to protect your gums and enamel during treatments so you won’t feel any discomfort.
+Dr. Goyal also uses a gel that’s gentle for patients with sensitive gums or teeth.
+Some patients may feel temporary sensitivity to hot and cold foods, but this usually goes away within a couple of days as your enamel adjusts.

 Will bleaching gel whiten my dental veneers or crowns?

-No, a whitening gel is not effective on dental veneers and crowns.
-We cannot bleach them but we can replace them with whiter and brighter ones.
-You also have the option of whitening your teeth before the dentist places the restoration.
+No, whitening gel doesn’t work on dental veneers or crowns.
+Dentists can’t bleach them, but they can replace them with whiter ones if needed.
+You also have the option to whiten your natural teeth before getting new veneers or crowns.

-We can help you choose the best method if you have an old veneer or crown and would like whiter teeth.
-It may involve a complete smile makeover with new porcelain veneers, crowns, or other cosmetic treatments.
+If you have an old veneer or crown and want a brighter smile, we can help you choose the best option.
+This might involve a complete smile makeover with new veneers, crowns, or other cosmetic treatments.

 Am I a candidate for teeth whitening?

-Most patients over the age of 14 are candidates for teeth whitening.
-As long as they don’t have other dental problems that could impact results.
-We recommend that you begin with a clean, healthy foundation for the best outcome.
-Existing concerns such as decay and gum disease could result in sensitivity or damage to tissues.
+Most patients over 16 years old are good candidates for teeth whitening, as long as they don’t have dental problems that could affect the results.
+For the best outcome, it’s important to start with a clean, healthy mouth.
+Issues like tooth decay or gum disease could cause sensitivity or tissue damage during whitening.

 Does dental insurance cover tooth whitening?

-Tooth whitening is an elective cosmetic treatment, so dental health benefits don’t cover the cost.
-We will provide all treatment cost information for your consideration before your treatment.
-Our helpful office staff will also review all our convenient payment options with you.
+Teeth whitening is an elective cosmetic treatment, so it’s not covered by dental insurance.
+We will provide all cost information upfront, and our office staff will review convenient payment options with you.

 How long do tooth whitening results last?